SWGAURKO/Royel_City/[standalone]/rpemotes/README.md

 - [PNWParksFan](https://www.gta5-mods.com/users/PNWParksFan) for the custom props
 - [LSPDFR member Sam](https://www.lcpdfr.com/downloads/gta5mods/misc/23386-lspd-police-badge/) for their Custom LSPD police badge
 - [GTA5Mods user Sladus_Slawonkus](https://www.gta5-mods.com/misc/lspd-police-badge-replace-sladus_slawonkus) for their reskinned LSPD badge
-- [Scully](https://github.com/Scullyy/) for their past work on rpemotes
+- [Scully](https://github.com/Scullyy/) For their past work on rpemotes
 - [EP](https://github.com/EpKouhia) for their ice fishing props and emotes, originally used in scully_emotemenu
 - [TayMcKenzieNZ](https://github.com/TayMcKenzieNZ) for their past work maintaining RP Emotes
 - [ESX](https://github.com/esx-framework) for the creation of the translation system
-- [41anims](https://www.gta5-mods.com/users/41anims) for allowing us to use their custom emotes in rpemotes-reborn
-- [corbs](https://www.gta5-mods.com/users/corbs) for allowing us to use their custom emotes and poses in rpemotes-reborn
-- [jaysigx](https://www.gta5-mods.com/misc/improved-umbrella) for allowing us to use their improved umbrella prop